dgr/clojurecrazy/docs/_posts/2022-01-09-reduce-my-favorite-clojure-function.md

-Sometimes, the first argument to the reducing function is called the _accumulator_ and is often named `a` or `acc`, but I tend to think of it more generally, as the _current state_ of the reduction, and name it `state` in my examples.
+Sometimes, the first argument to the reducing function is called the _accumulator_ and is often named `a` or `acc`, but I tend to think of it more generally as the _current state_ of the reduction, and name it `state` in my examples.
 Once you make that shift, it'll open up your mind to see other places where you can use `reduce`.